pivv/blind-checkers/README.md

 * Two spaces of view for both men and kings (It means that 5x5 box centered at each piece is visible.)
 * Two spaces of attack range for kings (1 corresponds to no flying kings rule, and 9 corresponds to flying kings rule.)
 * Mandatory capture if possible
-* men can capture backwards
+* Men can capture backwards

 In practice, flying kings are too strong in Blind Checkers.
 Also, for easy implementation, any captured pieces are removed from the board immediately, unlike the international rules in which removal is done after one turn is over.